 For athletes, competition related anxiety can affect performance, mindset and even willingness to participate in events.
 CBD oil can be especially helpful for younger athletes who have not developed a routine for managing and coping with the anxiety that athletic performance can produce.
-Currently, 17% of student-athletes polled claimed that they quit a sport because stepping onto the field or court aggravated their anxiety beyond a tolerable degree.
+The numbers of student athletes who say they are dealing with some type of mental illness associated with their sport is increasing.
+Some of that may most certainly be due to culture and overactive parenting, but there could be a role for neurotropic therapies too.
 However, medicines like Benzodiazepines cause sedation and slower reflexes.
 Anxiolytics for the longer-term, like SSRIs, cause metabolic changes that could also negatively influence performance.
 Thus, CBD oil may be the key to helping athletes resume their athletic endeavors after experiencing bouts of anxiety or panic attacks.

 Applying this to triathlon, there may be benefits from reducing the anxiety many athletes feel on race day.
 Specifically in the swim portion of a race, it is all about relaxing.
 Being able to relax and get into a rhythm is something many triathletes struggle with.
 Deep breathing before a race can help.
 Perhaps there is a role for CBD oil here as well.

 Taking it a step further, CBD may help with sleep, and sleep definitely helps with endurance training and racing.
 A strong case could be made that if you are one of the athletes who tends to have a hard time sleeping, you may want to consider CBD (along with other options) for getting yourself into a more regular sleep pattern and benefitting from proper rest.